The rule.

 -

-The second layer.
-After the prescribed warning, a personalised warning is required before transaction.
+The second layer, required before transaction.

 -